 Stylised showerhead

-If your penetrating damp is in the bathroom, consider products that help you waterproof the tiles – as most leakage occurs behind bathroom tiles.
-The Aquaseal range from Everbuild can give you a simple but effective paint-on solution that completely waterproofs shower rooms, bathrooms and wet rooms and can be tiled over after 24 hours of drying time.
+If your penetrating damp is in the bathroom, consider products that help you waterproof the tiles.
+Most leakage occurs behind bathroom tiles.
+The Aquaseal range from Everbuild can give you a simple but effective paint-on solution.
+It completely waterproofs shower rooms, bathrooms and wet rooms and can be tiled over after 24 hours of drying time.

-Or eliminate the need for tiles altogether with bathroom wall panels.
-Available in wide sizes, these are great for a quick solution, as you only need two panels to fully waterproof a single shower unit.
-Great for peace of mind, they’re also good if tiling’s not your strong point as they don’t need grouting, are easy to wipe clean and can even be fitted over any existing tiling you have.
+You can even eliminate the need for tiles altogether with bathroom wall panels.
+Available in a range of sizes, these are great for a quick solution.
+This is because you only need two panels to fully waterproof a single shower unit.
+They don’t need grouting, are easy to wipe clean, and can even be fitted over any existing tiles.

 In the walls